Malcolm Kennedy: Affair with Jade Mitchell

-Returns (2014, 2022)
+Returns (2014, 2022–2023)

 On 11 March 2014, it was announced that McNair would be returning to Neighbours to help celebrate the 20th anniversary of the Kennedys' introduction.
 Malcolm returned on 2 October 2014.
 He visits his parents to suggest that they take an early retirement and move to England to be with him and Catherine, who is pregnant.
 Woodburne explained, "they want Karl and Susan to help them out with the baby they're going to have.
 Mal and Catherine didn't think they were ever going to have any children, but surprise surprise, Catherine is pregnant and they're a bit overwhelmed!
 They're hoping that mum and dad can help them out."
 Malcolm's suggestion leads Karl and Susan to reflect on their 20-year history in Erinsborough.

 McNair was one of over twenty actors who reprised their roles for the serial's final episodes, following its cancellation in early 2022.
 His return will air on 14 July in the UK and 21 July in Australia, as Malcolm visits his parents to tell them he and Catherine have broken up.
 Unbeknownst to them, he is now in a relationship with his father's former girlfriend Izzy Hoyland (Natalie Bassingthwaighte), who is hiding out at his hotel.
 In order to let his parents process the news about his marriage, Malcolm puts off telling them about Izzy, until she shows up on their doorstep and makes hints about their connection, leaving "a sheepish Mal" to explain that he and Izzy have fallen in love with each other.
+McNair reprised the role once again in 2023, following the show's return.
+His return was incorporated into a week of flashback episodes designed to showcase to viewers stories that occurred whilst Neighbours had ceased broadcasting.

 Storylines

-1994-1997
+1994–1997

 Malcolm and his siblings are shocked when their father, Karl, suddenly moves the family to Ramsay Street.
 Malcolm and Libby are particularly against Karl's decision and do not express any enthusiasm when they arrive.
 Malcolm instantly clashes with Danni Stark and she believes he is rude.
 Malcolm discovers that Karl moved the family because he caused a patient's death and he is furious.
 Malcolm accidentally shoots Lou Carpenter (Tom Oliver) in the leg and he falls for Bianca Zanotti.
 After inviting Bianca over to his house, he tries to kiss her and she punches him.
 Malcolm tells his friends that he was mugged, but Bianca reveals the truth and Karl is disgusted at Malcolm's behaviour.
 Malcolm embarrasses Libby at school by reading out parts of a novel she was writing.
 Malcolm and Danni begin to get to know each other and Malcolm finds himself attracted to her.
 Malcolm kisses Danni and they begin dating.
 Susan forces Malcolm to get a job at the Coffee Shop.
 Danni puts pressure on Malcolm to have sex with her and Malcolm reveals that he is a virgin.
 They then wait until he is ready.